Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale molecular gas properties in the mass-star formation rate plane: The inner workings of the 2-SFM framework: Main-sequence galaxies and boosted, Starbursting Sources

-In the following we will refer to this version of the boost-function as ``boost-function including an explicit correction for mergers" (as opposed to the boost-function described by eqs. \ref{eq:dirboostpars} and henceforth called: ``direct boost-function").
-The principle findings of this paper are valid irrespective of the choice of boost-function, but for the sake of legibility we will only show results obtained with the direct boost-function where plotting both alternatives would reduce rather than improve clarity.
+In the following we will refer to this version of the boost function as ``boost function including an explicit correction for mergers" (as opposed to the boost function described by Equations \ref{eq:dirboostpars} and henceforth called: ``direct boost function").
+The principle findings of this paper are valid irrespective of the choice of boost function, but for the sake of legibility we will only show results obtained with the direct boost function where plotting both alternatives would reduce rather than improve clarity.